biography

 It describes the love story of a young woman and a young man, with moments of happiness and satisfaction, and moments of fear and doubt.
 Passages with reflections and drama.
 Exalted passion, night scenes, hymns.
 What is striking is the ubiquitous eroticism; inseparably connected with love.
 And literally shameless by the purity of that love.
 And what also stands out is the beautiful balance between the girl and the boy; both in action and in expression.
 In fact: she takes the initiative to visit him when they are just getting to know each other.
 No docility from one person, but two independent people who find each other in love.

 The composition was written for mixed choir, solo soprano, bandoneón, strings and piano and consists of eight parts.
 The text, a selection from the original, is sung in Latin; this one of the oldest translations of the original Hebrew text.
 Total length 40 minutes.
-Four of the eight parts are already performed by the Groot Concertkoor Amsterdam in Novemver 2022.
+The piece was premiered on October 19th 2024.

 for an impression of part 1: go to the AUDIO tab.